|

 I am speaking here of elders, those who care for those in the local

 church.
-Paul would have
+Paul

-and not to a family.
-He says
+more to Jesus and not to a family.

-he said in 1 Cor.
-7. Paul
+exception to what he said in 1 Cor.
+7.

 In